verboompj/EntraGSA/EntraGSA_Part2.md

 Enter Entra Global Secure Access.
 Microsoft's answer to a SSE.
 As covered previously, Global Secure Access (GSA) offers a nifty reversed proxy that allows us to tunnel specific (very specific) applications between a modern endpoint and in this case a legacy Fileshare over the Internet.
 Best of all is the wealth of other Entra features like the Conditional Access Framework that are included.
 In other words - I can set conditions for accessing a legacy share over the Internet.
 SMB sounds a whole lot better now :-).

 #### As an alternative
 I will mention SMB over QUIC - (https://learn.microsoft.com/en-us/azure/storage/files/storage-files-networking-overview#smb-over-quic) QUIC tunnels SMB over port 443 and uses UDP as transport layer.
 It requires a capable endpoint ( Win 11) and a Windows Server 2022 Azure Edition (file)Server to provide the QUIC endpoint.
-Azure files does not natively support QUIC but can ofcourse be headed with a Fileserver that does support QUIC.
+Azure files does not natively support QUIC but can of course be headed with a Fileserver that does support QUIC.

 I don't think it is as capable as enabling SMB shares over GSA, specifically when it comes to security & identity features.

 ### 2. (any)Fileserver over GSA